Federal, State & Local

 hosted by the fusion center on a variety of subjects relating to homeland

 The St. Louis Fusion Center: Terrorism Early Warning Group places great consideration on issues of privacy, civil liberties, and civil rights when gathering, receiving, evaluating, analyzing, and/or disseminating any information and/or intelligence data.
-For more information on the fusion center's role in safeguarding privacy, civil liberties, and civil rights, please view the St. Louis Terrorism Early Warning Group Privacy, Civil Liberties, and Civil Rights Policy.
+For more information on the fusion center's role in safeguarding privacy, civil liberties, and civil rights, please review the St. Louis Fusion Center - Terrorism Early Warning Group Privacy, Civil Liberties, and Civil Rights Policy.
 Any questions regarding this policy should be sent to email@example.com.
+Policies

 (SAR) Initiative (NSI) establishes standardized processes and policies that